Let us look at some of the worst advice I have ever heard about social media marketing: Why?

 It is wrong!
 It is a recipe for disaster.
-Social media is about building communities of individuals who share common values and belief.
+Social media is about building communities of individuals who share common values and beliefs.
 So real social media marketing is not about promoting your brand on Facebook all day long.
-Instead, it is about your brand engaging with members of the online communities to which the brand belongs on any social media channel.
+Instead, it is about your brand engaging with members of the online communities to which it belongs on any social media channel.

 Your social media communities do not belong to your brand.
 Your communities belong to the individuals and other stakeholders that make up these communities.
 So your brand should serve them and not the other way round.
 It would be best to pay attention to them, respect them, engage in meaningful conversations with them, and provide valuable content.
 It is not about your brand.
 It’s about your loyal customers and others interested in your brand.
 Therefore, you must communicate this through all your social media advertising efforts.

 To survive and grow, your business needs customers.
 To get customers, you need to promote your business on social media.
 Don’t just promote your brand all day long.
 Exercise caution so as not to reap negative results from being overzealous in your efforts.